fhaav/AirBnB_clone/README.md

 Examples:
 Here are a few examples of how to use the Airbnb clone console:
-To list all available listings
+To list all available listings in a